Constellation-Labs/documentation-hub/validate/manual/service.md

 ##### The above commands will:
 - Add our environment variables
-- Execute the command to startup our Constellation process on the Node.
+- Execute the command to startup our Constellation process on the node.
 - Run in the background

 :::note OPTIONAL